AustinGreen/crypto-monitor/README.md

 The ultimate test of your front-end ability.
 After this you can move on to the Node course.
+Think of this like your front-end final exam.

 Build an app using: